 - All Clients – CAPTCHA is enforced for all clients accessing this Service.

-Number of CAPTCHA Attempts
+Max CAPTCHA Attempts

 The number of attempts a client can make before failing to solve the CAPTCHA.

-Unanswered CAPTCHA Limit Per IP
+Max Unanswered CAPTCHA

 This limits the number of CAPTCHA instances that can be issued to a given client IP address, preventing an attacker from executing a DoS attack on the service by rendering CAPTCHA images without submitting the CAPTCHA response.